xentu/xentu-engine/docs/source/lua-code-reference/the-game-keyword.rst

 game.on(event)
 --------------
-The on method allows you to subscribe to a named built-in or custom event.
+The ``on`` method allows you to subscribe to a named built-in or custom event.
 The built in events are really useful as these allow you to hook in and control game logic, drawing etc...
+The ``on`` event is available on the game global, and instances of the Scene class.

 Here are some code examples for key events you should be aware of: